NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1TriggerCDFRun2.md

 ---

-title: "Rivet::TriggerCDFRun2"
+title: 'class Rivet::TriggerCDFRun2'
-summary: "Access to the min bias triggers used by CDF in Run 0 and Run 1. "
+description: "Access to the min bias triggers used by CDF in Run 0 and Run 1. "

 ---